EmanuelPerez/EventProducer/instructions/README.md

 ```
  You should see some files created in /afs/cern.ch/work/e/eperez/public/FCCDicts/yaml/FCCee/stdhep/wzp6\_ee\_mumuH\_ecm240, in particular files events\_xxx.yaml and a file merge.yaml.

+### Run Delphes

-  - Finally, one can run Delphes :
+Finally, one can run Delphes :
    - first check in local :
 ```
 python bin/run.py --FCCee --reco --send --version spring2021_training --detector IDEA  -p wzp6_ee_mumuH_ecm240 --type stdhep  -N 1 --local
 ```
  You should get no error and see files crates in BatchOutputs/FCCee/spring2021\_training/IDEA/wzp6\_ee\_mumuH\_ecm240/ (an event\_XXX.root file, and the script that was run, jobXXX.sh)

   - and then submit all jobs on condor
 ```
 python bin/run.py --FCCee --reco --send --version spring2021_training --detector IDEA  -p wzp6_ee_mumuH_ecm240 --type stdhep  -N 10  --condor -q longlunch --priority group_u_CMST3.all
 ```
 Once the jobs are done, you should see your samples in your /eos directory, in generation/DelphesEvents/spring2021\_training/IDEA/wzp6\_ee\_mumuH\_ecm240/, and some files in BatchOutputs/FCCee/spring2021_training/IDEA/wzp6\_ee\_mumuH\_ecm240/.
 You will have large .error files because Delphes prints a message each time an event is produced...
 If everything went  well, delete these files, otherwise you will quickly explode your afs quota.

   - and update the yamls for the Delphes files:
 ```